 Blogs are frequently updated.
 If you’re not willing to update your blog frequently, you’re not going to make any money from it.
 It’s as simple as that.
 If you’re looking for a way to make money without doing any work, blogging isn’t for you.

 Blogging is also about social interaction, though that aspect of it is a bit different from what most people consider social networking to be these days.
 The social functions on blogs can oftentimes be integrated with social media sites, however, something that will be discussed in greater detail later on.

 For the moment, suffice it to say, blogging is about publishing good information on a regular basis.
 It’s also something that you can make money at, provided you understand how to go about it.

 Making money with blogs is a popular way to make money online because the investment required to get one started is very small.
+It’s very similar to building an authority site.
 Particularly compared to the investment required to start most other types of businesses, blogging is very affordable.